 The method that I’ve developed allows for certainty, but I’m not going to disclose proprietary info here.
 I will give general advice that will allow thoughtful fitters and cyclists to improve their current situation.

-Because lengthy experience working out a method to quantify proprioceptive feedback from the feet tells me that if cleat or other wedges alone are used, the vast majority will lose the initial positive proprioceptive response over a time frame of days, weeks or months unless the arch is also supported and stimulated by that support..
+Because lengthy experience working out a method to quantify proprioceptive feedback from the feet tells me that if cleat or heel wedges alone are used, the vast majority will lose the initial positive proprioceptive response over a time frame of days, weeks or months unless the arch is also supported and stimulated by that support..

 How much arch support does a rider need?